 A branch is one way for a company to set up a business in Slovakia.
-Opening a branch has many drawbacks, mainly that the foreign parent carries full liability for the branches operations and that lengthy and complicated dealings with the tax authorities may be needed regarding the branches tax obligations.
+Opening a branch has many drawbacks.
+The foreign parent carries full liability for the branches operations, there may be lengthy and complicated dealings with the tax authorities regarding the branches tax obligations.

 The disadvantages of a branch office are:

 - The parent company is fully liable for the liabilities of the branch

 - The branches representatives may be held jointly and severally liable for tax debts

 - The financial statements of the parent must be lodged at the Companies Registry

 - The branches obligations are the same as the parent, including filing VAT returns, employees returns and corporation tax returns, so there are few savings in administering a branch